Note 1 - Description of Business and Summary of Significant Accounting Policies

 Comprehensive income:Comprehensive income includes charges and credits to shareholders' equity that are

 notthe result of transactions with shareholders.
-Our total comprehensive income consists of net income, unrealized gains and losses on cash flow hedges, and foreign currency translation adjustments.
+Our total comprehensive income consists of net income, unrealized gains and losses on available-for-sale marketable securities, and foreign currency translation adjustments.
 The items of comprehensive income, with the exception of net income, are included in accumulated other comprehensive loss in the consolidated balance sheets and statements of shareholders' equity.

 threemonths or less.